JillFennell/Demo-3/README.md

 The next issue I ran into was that I couldnt figure out how to make my code stand out from the rest of the text.
 The solution was to start working in a new cell and have the cell type as "code"
 First, I made 'code' cells in a jupyter notebook that I wanted to bring into my repo.

-next, I imported the code as a markdown download from the jupyter notebook.
+Next, I imported the code as a markdown download from the jupyter notebook.

 [Here is what the code looks like when you import it](Demo_3.md.webarchive)

+Thank you for reading, happy coding!